amro-youssef/TestQuran/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

 There's a list of known issues in the 'issues' tab.
-Feel free to work on any of these, or anything else you think could do with improvement
+Feel free to work on any of these, or anything else you think could do with improvement.
+Note that the repository may be take a while to download.

 ## Technology Stack